Roomle Script Language Reference

 }

-• retrieve them using the getDataWithDefault function in a label script:
+- retrieve them using the

 return getDataWithDefault(